aaronlelevier/textress_project/docs/_todo.rst

 Maybe ask a designer about the UI

 ** SMS - need a 2nd PH # most likely assigned to the "Test Hotel" to get SMS Tests to not error out b/c of the `sms.tests.factor` **

+django-constance : ability to change settings.py file w/i an admin form

+GuestDetailView messages : change to blue / grey w/ the grey having black text, and remove the triangle on one near avatar

+Test "guest.is_unknown" messages

 Bugs